newlog/r2com/README.md

 This plugin will add a comment in the instruction pushing the `rclsid` parameter helping you identify what the COM object is.

+To get more information regarding reverse engineering COM functionality, you can take a look to the
+[Controlling Internet Explorer with COM](https://www.fireeye.com/blog/threat-research/2010/08/reversing-malware-command-control-sockets.html) section in this post by FireEye.

 Usage
 -----